 Benefits to the local community

-- Enhanced student interest in science in the area
+- Boost student interest in science in the area

-- Enhanced performance of students in local schools
+- Enrich performance of students from local schools

 - Engender public support for OARDC